fireskull2003/Employee_turnover_prediction/README.md

 Scikit-learn
 Install the required Python libraries using pip:

-pip install pandas numpy matplotlib seaborn scikit-learn.
+pip install pandas numpy matplotlib seaborn scikit-learn

 # Dataset
 The dataset used in this project contains features related to employee demographics, performance, and company structure.
 The target variable is "Left", which indicates whether an employee has left the company.